On your Stats tab you can find all the citations of your work over time, and choose whether you want to view a weekly, monthly, or yearly breakdown.

 Why are some of my citations not shown?

 We regularly import citation data from different sources and do our best to ensure accuracy.
 However, while citations using standard citation styles are usually extracted accurately on ResearchGate, there are some cases where this can be difficult.

-- When the citing paper is not on ResearchGate
+- Make sure the citing paper is on ResearchGate

-- When full-text PDFs are created by scanning a hard copy, we can't extract citations
+- Make sure any full-text PDFs were not created by scanning a hard copy, as we can’t extract citations from scanned copies

-If you recently added a publication to ResearchGate and notice that citations are missing, please be patient as this can take some time.
-Please also note that we aren't able to manually add your citations from other sources, e.g., Google Scholar.
+If you recently added a publication to ResearchGate and notice that citations are missing, please be patient as it can take some time to extract all its citations.
+Please also note that we aren’t able to manually add your citations from other sources, e.g., Google Scholar.